 Preserve original directory structure

-If you choose to restore to the original location, you cannot deselect the Preserve original directory structure option.
-If you restore to an alternate location, you can deselect this option.
+If you choose to restore to the original location on the original device, you cannot deselect the Preserve original directory structure option.
+If you restore to a custom location on the original device or another device, you can deselect this option.
 Druva does not recommend deselecting this option, as an overwrite of files can lead to potential data loss.

-To view the file attributes that can or cannot be restored, see About NAS share restore
+To view the file attributes that can or cannot be restored, see About NAS share restores.

-Whether you restore files to the original location or alternate location, the restore job creates a folder with the name of the selected restore point on the destination and restores the files inside this folder.
-For example: A folder called Mon_Apr_13_10_46_19_2020 is created on the destination and the files are restored inside this folder.
+In case of restore after search, if you restore files to the original location or alternate location, the restore job creates a folder with the name of the selected restore point on the destination and restores the files inside this folder.
+For example: A folder called Mon_Apr_13_10_46_19_2021 is created on the destination and the files are restored inside this folder.

 Restoring one or many versions of single or multiple files generates multiple restore jobs.
 The number of restore jobs created depends upon the number of selected files and their selected versions, and also the number of restore points that contain these files.
 These restore jobs will queue up and run serially.
-You can find job details in the Jobs page.
+You can find job details in the Audit Trails.